simonmichael/hledger/hledger/doc/options.m4.md

 To see general usage help, including general options which are supported by most hledger commands, run `hledger -h`.
-(Note -h and --help are different, like git.)

 General help options: